 We love Christmas time for precisely that reason.
 There aren’t many other dates in the calendar when you can really go all out with eating and drinking.
 When the sun’s blazing down on your backs, the wine coolers are prepped and ready, and some modern classics are coming out of the kitchen, it’s time to show off your wine and food pairing skills with which to dazzle your gathered loved ones.

-Here at The Wine Gallery, we want you to have an Aussie Christmas to remember.
+Here at Good Pair Days, we want you to have an Aussie Christmas to remember.
 That’s why we’ve put together this quick guide to food and wine pairings for a sunny festive season… so charge your glasses, raise a toast to the end of the year, and start experimenting with our top tips for taste-matching success!

 For most Aussies celebrating Christmas, there’s one ingredient sure to be on everyone’s menu: prawns.
 Big, juicy king and tiger prawns, tossed in chilli and lime, or tossed straight on the barbie where their flavours can explode on the palate.